French Provincial Style Interior - Design: Elegant Comfort at Home

 -

-Create an inviting corner with a plush armchair, small side table, and soft lighting.
-Add a floral cushion and knitted throw.
-This intimate spot encourages relaxation and highlights the lived-in comfort central to the style.
+Create an inviting corner with a plush armchair, a small side table and gentle lighting.
+Add a floral cushion and a knitted throw.
+This is where you relax, so no need to overdo things.

 -